Get insider access

 No

-The middle USB-C port on the back supports DisplayPort Alt Mode, allowing you to display an image from a compatible device and charge it at the same time.
-It's the only port that supports 90W power delivery, while the one underneath the left side is only 15W, and the other is an upstream port needed for the KVM switch to work.
-If you want to charge a power-hungry device like a work laptop, connect it to the USB-C port with DisplayPort Alt Mode.
+The USB-C port on the back supports DisplayPort Alt Mode, allowing you to display an image from a compatible device and charge it at the same time.
+It's the only port that supports 90W power delivery, while the USB-C port underneath the left side is only 15W, and the other is an upstream port needed for the KVM switch to work.

-If you use the USB-C ports for daisy-chaining, you need to make sure you set USB-C Prioritization to 'High Resolution' so that you can get two monitors at 4k @ 60Hz with 8-bit color depth, but once you set it to 10-bit color depth the signal is unstable.
-If you set USB-C Prioritization to 'High Data', both displays will run at 30Hz.
+If you use the USB-C port for daisy-chaining, you need to make sure you set USB-C Prioritization to 'High Resolution' so that you can get two monitors at 4k @ 60Hz with 8-bit color depth, but once you set it to 10-bit color depth, the signal is unstable.
+If you set USB-C Prioritization to 'High Data', both displays run at 30Hz.

 Inputs